Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 Simply bringing an interface up with the `inet6` or `inet6 autoconf` flags will give the interface a link-local address.
 The router's WAN interface uses this link-local IPv6 address (`fe80::/10`) to communicate with Verizon’s upstream router, which is sufficient for routing.

 **Delegated GUA on LAN**
 The router receives its own IPv6 address on each LAN interface via `dhcp6leased`.
 These addresses are derived from the delegated prefix.
+The LAN interface prefixes are then advertised throughout their internal networks via `rad`, so that client devices may configure their own GUAs, using SLAAC.

 **Efficient and Compliant**
 This design reflects IPv6 best practices and conserves address space while enabling native, end-to-end IPv6 routing for all LAN clients- without NAT.